 About This Course: Successful organizations recognize that critical thinking and creative solutions significantly enhance business potential.
 In this course, you will develop your skills as a critical thinker and problem solver, and leverage your thinking preferences with tools and techniques from cutting-edge technologies.

 Course 284 Content

-- Business drivers that demand creative problem solving
+- Recognizing business reasons for creative problem solving

 Leveraging Personal Thinking Styles